ibizaman/skarabox/docs/architecture.md

 ## Hardware

-We let [nixos-facter][] figure out what's needed.
+In essence, we let [nixos-facter][] figure out what's needed.

-Would it fail to detect the hardware, we include escape hatch by adding the two following options to the template's `configuration.nix` file, although we give them their default values:
+Would it fail to detect the hardware, we include an escape hatch by adding the two following options to the template's `configuration.nix` file, although we give them their default values: